-Phase 1 Studies: In addition to a BPZE1 Phase 1a study conducted at the Karolinska University Hospital (Sweden) that demonstrated safety and induction of immune responses at lower doses, a 54-subject Phase 1b Swedish study evaluating higher volume and higher doses has been completed.
+Phase 1 Studies: In addition to a BPZE1 Phase 1a study conducted at the Karolinska University Hospital (Sweden) that demonstrated safety and induction of immune responses at lower doses, a 54-subject Phase 1b at the same Swedish institution, evaluating higher volume and higher doses, has also been completed.
 While maintaining an excellent safety profile, > 80% of BPZE1 vaccinated subjects (including all dose groups) had transiently positive nasopharyngeal BPZE1 colonization, the first step to inducing a protective immune response.
 Serum antibody measurements demonstrated > 90% of all subjects receiving BPZE1 had a seropositive response to ≥ 1 of the main antigens tested (pertussis toxin, pertactin, FHA, and fimbriae) post vaccination.
 In the highest BPZE1 dose group, > 90% of subjects had a seropositive immunological response to ≥ 2 antigens.